marcdacz/compare-pdf/README.md

       .compare("byImage");
     expect(comparisonResultsByImage.status).to.equal("failed");
     expect(comparisonResultsByImage.message).to.equal(
-      "notSame.pdf is not the same as baseline.pdf compared by their images."
+      "notSame.pdf is not the same as baseline.pdf compared by their images.", );
-    );
     expect(comparisonResultsByImage.details).to.not.be.null;
   }